Length: 10 - 12 mm

 In real-life situations (without tethers!) the larger-horned males seemed more successful in mating because they bested the small-horn males in physical competition, or intimidated them.

 Bolitotherus cornutus was first described in the scientific literature in 1794.
-From the next 205 years, in the many articles published about this species, no one mentioned its ability or inability to fly.
+For the next 205 years, in the many articles published about this species, no one mentioned its ability or inability to fly.
 Most researchers seemed to presume when a shelf fungus died (often as a result of these beetles feeding) the beetles walked to a new shelf fungus.
 In 1999, though, researcher Sonja Teichert wrote up the "First Reported Flight of Bolitotherus cornutus."
 She reports:

 "On 10 July 1997 at approximately 11:15 p.m., a male which seemed particularly active, walked around the top of a polypore in circles, pausing periodically to lift the anterior part of its body.
 After repeating this behavior for about 3 minutes, it opened its elytra, extended its wings, and flew into the wall of the terrarium."